Printer Sharing: Windows Print Server for Suse/openSUSE Linux Clients

 Setting up a Linux client to print using LPD protocol (alternative to Samba)

-.
-Then "continue" and fill in the URI.
-The server address is DragaXP for dynamic addressing and 192.168.2.4 for fixed addressing - and the exact server queuename is CanonBub.
-So for dynamic (DHCP) addressing use this address --> lpd://DragaXP/CanonBub and for fixed addressing use this --> lpd://192.168.2.4/CanonBub.
-Next select the model
+“Continue” on and select “LPD/LPR Host or Printer” as the device type for your CanonBub printer.
+Then “continue” and fill in the URI.
+The server address is DragaXP for dynamic addressing and 192.168.1.1 for fixed addressing – and the exact server queuename is CanonBub.
+So for dynamic (DHCP) addressing use this address –> lpd://DragaXP/CanonBub and for fixed addressing use this –> lpd://192.168.2.4/CanonBub.
+Next select the model and the printer driver.
+Finally, you can set the default printer and test the connectivity to the Windows server.
+You should now be printing from Linux_To_Windows via LPD

 That's all for the cups network client on Linux folks.
 It's really very easy but ONLY if you know how first.